 Attendance Allowance is a tax-free benefit if you are aged 65 or over and you need a lot of looking after.

 Note: this leaflet gives a brief summary of Attendance Allowance and is for guidance only.
 It does not cover all situations, nor is it a full statement of the law.
-Sources of more detailed information are given at the end.
+More detailed information is given at the end of the leaflet - see under Further reading.

 Who gets Attendance Allowance?